staticjinja/staticjinja/README.rst

 Documentation
 -------------

-Documentation is available within `docs/`.
+Documentation is available at `docs/`.

 Contribute